dimkauzh/vuelto-engine/README.md

   <a href="https://beua.today"><img alt="Powered By" src="https://img.shields.io/badge/made_in-ukraine-ffd700.svg?labelColor=0057b7&style=for-the-badge"></a>
 </p>

 Vuelto is an open-source, fast, and lightweight game engine, based on Golang, CGo, and OpenGL.
-It's easy to use yet very powerful, and it's also cross platform, meaning it can be deployed on almost all major platforms
+It's easy to use yet very powerful, and it's also cross platform, meaning it can be deployed on almost all major platforms.

 ## ✨ Features